Patrick Kelly: Runway of Love Debuts to West Coast Audiences

 de Young museum / October 23, 2021–April 24, 2022

-SAN FRANCISCO – The Fine Arts Museums of San Francisco are proud to announce the West Coast debut of Patrick Kelly: Runway of Love, celebrating the remarkable career and legacy of African American fashion designer Patrick Kelly (1954–1990).
-The exhibition, organized by the Philadelphia Museum of Art, arrives at the de Young museum to spotlight 80 of Kelly’s sophisticated and light-hearted designs.
-These fully accessorized ensembles are presented alongside footage from his groundbreaking fashion shows, as well as Kelly’s significant personal collection of Black memorabilia, revealing a designer’s enduring message of love—one that boldly asserted Black empowerment and fearlessly pushed the bounds of fashion.
+SAN FRANCISCO – The Fine Arts Museums of San Francisco are proud to announce the West Coast debut of Patrick Kelly: Runway of Love, celebrating the remarkable career and legacy of Black fashion designer Patrick Kelly (1954–1990).
+The exhibition, organized by the Philadelphia Museum of Art, arrives at the de Young museum to spotlight almost 80 of Kelly’s sophisticated and light-hearted designs.
+These fully accessorized ensembles are presented alongside footage from his groundbreaking fashion shows, revealing a designer’s enduring message of love—one that boldly asserted Black empowerment and fearlessly pushed the bounds of fashion.

 "The de Young museum has always been committed to showcasing the world's finest fashion designers, and we could not be more delighted to present Patrick Kelly: Runway of Love to our audiences,” said Thomas P. Campbell, Director and CEO of the Fine Arts Museums of San Francisco.
 "Kelly was a trailblazing artist who created an extraordinary array of designs during his lifetime.
 Everyone should know the name "Patrick Kelly" and we hope this exhibition does just that."